fragspawn/docker-komodo/README.md

 The only persistence comes from Komodo backup/restore either user-initiated via UI or API processes

-The infra will do a restore of configs from the **komodo_backups** volume each time on startup (and fail if it does not exist).
+The infra will do a restore of configs from the **komodo_backups** volume each time on startup (and fail if backup does not exist).
 Users can maintain persistence by running **Schedule -> backup core database** in the web UI of Komodo (http://localhost:9120).

 There are no AWS creds, but one could theoritically populate configs externally into this project.
 Currently the aws-cli ENTRYPOINT is set to sleep for five seconds.
-Comment out ENTRYPOINT with COMMAND, once the .env file has been created with an AWS credential.
+Comment out ENTRYPOINT replace with COMMAND, once the .env file has been created with an AWS credential.

 Clear away any persistence and start containers from scratch: